Metabase

 When moving out of trial, you will want to refresh your Metabase content in Catalog.
 Here is how to do it:

-source_idin the code examples - Your Catalog Token given by Catalog
+source_id. - Your Catalog Token from the Catalog team

 The Catalog team will provide you with: